naibarn/SmartSpec/.smartspec/knowledge_base_smartspec_handbook.md

   - Example: do NOT use `--platform` to mean "datadog" or "github-pages".
   - Use a namespaced flag such as `--obs-platform` or `--publish-platform`.
 - **No new global flags** may be introduced without updating this Handbook.
-- Breaking changes are allowed in v6; do not keep legacy flags unless absolutely required.

 ---